 Have you ever tasted a rainbow?

 No. I am not talking about skittles.
+I am talking pretty rainbow cupcakes.
 Ever since I first saw the rainbow cake that Martha Stewart demo’d on her show a few years ago I wanted to make a rainbow cake.
 But the thought of dealing with all those layers in the cake kept me from even attempting it.

 In the past year or so rainbow desserts have been popping up on many food blogs.

 When I saw the cupcakes I knew I was going to make them.
 Cupcakes are so much easier to handle then a mega layered cake.